What is National Savings & Investments?

 Similar to the index-linked savings certificates, these products involve investing a lump sum for a set period - except, where the other accounts change according to inflation, these rates are fixed for the duration of the term.

-There’s currently a two-year term at 1.55% AER, and a five-year term at 2.15% AER - these are only available to existing customers renewing a maturing a certificate.
+There’s currently a two-year term, and a five-year term - these are only available to existing customers renewing a maturing a certificate.

 You must save a minimum of £100, and a maximum of £15,000.